shriphani/sleipnir/README.md

 Sleipnir allows you to specify clojure routines to use with battle-tested web-crawlers (heritrix in particular).

+## Leiningen

 ## Running

-First, spin up a Heritrix instance (REQUIRED for a crawl to complete).
+First, download and spin up a Heritrix instance (REQUIRED for a crawl to complete).

 ```
 wget https://s3-us-west-2.amazonaws.com/sleipnir-heritrix/heritrix-3.3.0-SNAPSHOT-dist.zip